 Close the Feedback Loop With a Direct Online Ordering System

 An interview with a chef-turned-eatery-owner published on Restaurant Confessionals explains how demotivating it is to read unjustified criticism of a venue.
 To quote him directly, he says, “Our restaurant has received plenty of good press but, at this point, it’s been a little while since we’ve been reviewed.
 So, some Yelpers are responding to a dated review from a few years ago and expect that exact same meal.”

-To remedy this, a restaurant online ordering system should provide a closed loop for feedback: Comments go directly from the guest to the restaurant manager.
-This gives the opportunity for the restaurant to deal with the issue directly.
+To remedy this, an online ordering system for restaurants should provide a closed loop for feedback: Comments go directly from the guest to the restaurant manager.
+This allows the restaurant to deal with the issue directly.
 At the same time, the customer can be honest about their review without the guilt of taking down an establishment on a public platform.
 In the spirit of sharing customer experience, restaurants may still opt to post their best reviews on social media.

 Restaurants’ online ordering systems should Include options such as a “feedback button” or an email asking, “How can we improve?”
 Remember to respond to every feedback positively to keep that feedback loop effectively closed.

 Sending a tactfully crafted email requesting feedback after every online delivery can convert a detractor into a promoter.
 The guest knows their opinion is valued, and their likelihood of becoming a return buyer increases.